 Due to its location in the middle of the desert, an adhesive has to be sprayed on the sand around the circuit to keep it from being blown on the track during the race.
 Winners of the Bahrain Grand Prix do not get to spray champagne.
 Instead the organisers provide the drivers with Waard, a local soft drink made from rosewater and pomegranates.

-Venue for the Italian Grand Prix, April 18
+Venue for the Australian Grand Prix, April 2

 The track – one of the few circuits to run in an anti-clockwise direction – has undergone major work since 2007 and its exile from Formula One.
 A bypass to the Variante Bassa chicane was added for cars, making the run from Rivazza 2 to the first Tamburello chicane totally flat-out.
 The old pit garages and paddock have been demolished and completely rebuilt while the pit lane was extended and resurfaced.